Amon-Mugo/Amon-Mugo/README.md

 # 💫 About Me:
 Passionate in data .Specialised in data endgineering building pipleines ,dbt models ,datawarehousing and migrations .Apart from Data Engineering also passionate about leveraging machine learning<br> to solve real-world problems. <br>Skilled in building, training, and<br> deploying machine learning models.
-Skilled also in the world of Analytics guesse you can call me your DATA GUY.
+Skilled also in the world of Analytics guesse you can call me your DATA GUY IN DEVOPS

 ## 🌐 Socials: